-Similar to the process of designing a traditional watch face, creating one for Android Wear is an exercise in visualizing time clearly.
-Android Wear devices provide advanced capabilities for watch faces that you can leverage in your designs, such as vibrant colors, dynamic backgrounds, animations, and data integration.
-However, there are also many design considerations that you must take into account.
+Creating a watch face for Wear OS involves visualizing time clearly, just as you would for a traditional watch face.
+Wear devices provide advanced capabilities for watch faces that you can leverage in your designs, such as vibrant colors, dynamic backgrounds, animations, and data integration.
+However, there are also many design considerations to take into account.

 After you finalize the design for your watch face, you need to determine how to obtain any necessary data and draw the watch face on the wearable device.
 Most implementations consist of the following components:

-- Application code to retrieve the required data
+- Application code that retrieves the required data.

-- Application code to draw text and shapes over the background images
+- Application code that draws text and shapes over the background images.

 Apps typically show different background images for the interactive and ambient modes.
 It can be difficult to create a good-looking image for ambient mode.
 Therefore, ambient mode backgrounds are often completely black or grey with no image.

-Background images for Android Wear devices with a screen density of hdpi should be 320 by 320 pixels in size to fit both square and round devices.
-The corners of the background image are not visible on round devices.
+Background images for Wear devices with a screen density of hdpi should be 320 by 320 pixels in size.
+The corners of the background image aren't visible on round devices.
 In your code, you can detect the size of the device screen and scale down the background image if the device has a lower resolution than your image.
-To improve performance, you should scale the background image only once and store the resulting bitmap.
+To improve performance, scale the background image only once and store the resulting bitmap.

-To increase battery life, the application code that draws your watch face in ambient mode should be relatively simple.
+Keep the application code that draws your watch face in ambient mode relatively simple to increase battery life.
 You usually draw outlines of shapes using a limited set of colors in this mode.
 In interactive mode, you can use full color, complex shapes, gradients, and animations to draw your watch face.

 The remaining lessons in this class show you how to implement watch faces in detail.